ArseniyLevashov/Java/README.md

 2.scan-comment:
 enter the file address into the console and it will cutout from there all comments that start with "//" or "/*"

+3.collections:
+a small implementation of a black list for comments. if a forbidden word is encountered, then this comment will be blocked